Regulus343/Fractal/readme.md

 Fractal (along with Identify) will now be installed.
 This includes all necessary DB migrations, DB seeding, config publishing, and asset publishing.

 The config file that is published for Identify is `auth.php` and will overwrite Laravel 5's default auth configuration.
-The default table names are prefixed with `auth_`, but you may alter the users table name (from which the other table names are derived) by adding a `--userstable` option to the install line:
+The default table names are prefixed with `auth_`, but you may alter the users table name by adding a `--user-tables-prefix` option to the install line:

-	php artisan fractal:install --userstable=users
+	php artisan fractal:install --user-tables-prefix=none

-	php artisan fractal:install --userstable=identify_users
+	php artisan fractal:install --user-tables-prefix=identify

-The former example will remove the prefix from all of the table names, so you will get `users`, `roles`, etc. The latter example will change the default table prefix of `auth_` to `identify_` so your table names will be `identify_users`, `identify_roles`, etc.
+The former example will remove the prefix from all of the table names, so you will get `users`, `roles`, etc. The latter example will change the default table prefix of `auth` to `identify` so your table names will be `identify_users`, `identify_roles`, etc.

 You should now have 4 users, `Admin`, `TestUser`, `TestUser2`, and `TestUser3`.
 All of the default passwords are simply `password` and the usernames are case insensitive, so you may simply type `admin` and `password` to log in.
 The 3 initial roles are `Administrator`, `Moderator`, and `Member`. `Admin` has the `Administrator` role, `TestUser` has the `Moderator` role, and the final 2 users have the `Member` role.